dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 If you're a startup founder you're using customer discovery to fill out essentially a sparse matrix and you're making decisions always on imperfect data and if you're not comfortable doing that you shouldn't be running a startup.
 There's never enough data in a startup for you to make perfect decisions.
 And that's why startups feel chaotic and if it doesn't feel chaotic you're not moving fast enough because you've just turned it into a lifestyle business and if you do that then that's fine but you're not going to scale.

+For enterprise sales for the rest of you you know I had a model which I think is still kind of valid is first of all you want to find people who have a problem right but just because you see there's a problem they might not know there's a problem sometimes you have greater insight than they do so first they have to have a problem and two is they have to know they have a problem big idea the third part is they have to not only know they have a problem but it had to be important enough that they were actively looking for a solution because if they weren't looking for a solution now you need to spend your time convincing them they need a solution you don't have enough time in the day as a startup to do that.

 Quotes
 ===========================